Eschricht/artivue/docs/guide/components/theme-layer.md

 ## Props

-#### is - `string | Component` - _optional_
+#### as - `string | Component` - _optional_

 Default: `undefined`

-By default, `ThemeLayer` is a functional component, not adding any DOM elements.
-You can disable this behavior by setting this prop to a tag- or component name.
+By default, `ThemeLayer` is a simple wrapper component, not adding any DOM elements.
+You can disable this behavior by setting this prop to a tag or component name.
 The class name will be added to the root component class list

 ---